-Tip: If you want to grow a loyal fanbase, use a creative strategy for each social channel.
-Take into consideration your follower demographic and share content that appeals most to them.
+If you want to grow a loyal fanbase, use a creative strategy for each social channel.
+Take into consideration your follower demographics and share content that appeals most to them.

 The Wyzowl study showed that we remember only 20% of what we read and 80% of what we see.
 The research from Software Advice and Adobe revealed that photos and images are the most powerful social media strategy.

 People are more likely to share visual content on social networks.
-They find visuals attractive as they offer values that assist in generating more traffic, increasing sales and taking you to the top.
-Using visuals should be a main ingredient for your social media marketing strategy.
+They find visuals attractive as they offer more value and assist in generating more traffic, increasing sales and taking you to the top.
+Using visuals should be the main ingredient for your social media marketing strategy.

-Without the chance to recap from social media insights, you couldn’t make accurate sales forecasts and perfect your products.
-You can effectively use the social media data to drive performance.
+Analytics help you understand your audience and learn what generates more traffic.
+Without them, you can’t make accurate sales forecasts and perfect your products.
+You can effectively use social media data to drive performance.
 Review the analytics, give attention to the stats like follower growth, page views, number of posts, likes, shares, impressions, clicks, etc.

-Tip: The social media analytic tools like SocialPilot help you keep track of your social media analytics.
+Social media analytics tools like SocialPilot help you keep track of your social media analytics.
 Use your results and organize monthly meetings with your marketing team to discuss the analytics, reevaluate your strategy, if needed, and make plans for the future.